Omed0/convex-selfhost-starterkit/README.md

+## Contributing

+This is a personal fork.
+For contributions to the original project, please visit the upstream repository.

 # Better Convex

 A modern Next.js starter template featuring **Convex** backend with **Better Auth** integration, showcasing type-safe backend patterns and custom authentication helpers.